-The geographic position of Honduras has made it a natural transit country for narcotics flowing from source zone countries, such as Colombia, toward the United States and Canada, fueling both corruption that has challenged the coherence of its institutions and gang violence that has made the country one of the most violent in the hemisphere.
-The government of Juan Orlando Hernandez has made significant progress against narco-trafficking organizations such as the Cachiros and Valle Valles, as well as against gang violence in major urban areas such as Tegucigalpa-Comayagüela and San Pedro Sula.
-That progress against gangs and narco-traffickers reflects support from the United States, as well as cooperation between Honduras with its neighbors including joint security activities such as the Maya-Chorti task force with Guatemala, Lenca-Sumpul with El Salvador, and Morazán-Sandino with Nicaragua.
+The geographic position of Honduras has made it a natural transit country for narcotics flowing from source zone countries such as Colombia, toward the U.S. and Canada, fueling both corruption that has challenged the coherence of its institutions, and gang violence that has made the country one of the most violent in the hemisphere.

+The government of Juan Orlando Hernandez has made significant progress against narcotrafficking organizations such as the Cachiros and Valle Valles, as well as against gang violence in major urban areas such as Tegucigalpa-Comayagüela and San Pedro Sula.
+That progress against gangs and narcotraffickers reflects support from the U.S., as well as cooperation between Honduras with its neighbors including joint security activities such as the Maya-Chorti task force with Guatemala, Lenca-Sumpul with El Salvador, and Morazán-Sandino with Nicaragua.

-Honduras' success also includes innovative new structures such as the interagency organization for combatting organized crime FUSINA, as well as the creation of a special new police capability within the armed forces, the Military Police of Public Order (PMOP).
+Honduras' success also includes innovative new structures such as the inter-agency organization for combatting organized crime FUSINA, as well as the creation of special new police capability within the armed forces, the PMOP.
 Yet FUSINA has now entered its second generation of leadership, and the Mexican cartels are currently building new relationships with the remnants of smuggling organizations, with the rise of new incipient organizations such as the "Cartel of the Pacific."

-At the same time, US reluctance to support police structures in the military such as the PMOP, the country's desire to interdict narco-flights, and criticisms of corruption within the Honduran government, have introduced tension into the relationship.
-It is important that the United States continue to work with Honduras to ensure that it succeeds as both a bulwark against criminal flows through the region, and as a friend of the United States.
+At the same time, U.S. reluctance to support police structures in the military such as the PMOP, the country's desire to interdict narcoflights, and criticisms of corruption within the Honduran government, have introduced tension into the relationship.
+It is important that the U.S. continue to work with Honduras to ensure that it succeeds as both a bulwark against criminal flows through the region, and as a friend of the U.S.